USING THE LIBRARY

 Does the library have access to the Internet?

 Yes.
-You may use the Clark's free Wi-Fi (“Clark Guest,” no password required) or any of our public-access computer terminals.
+You are welcome to use the Clark's free Wi-Fi (“Clark Guest,” no password required) or any of our public-access computer terminals.

 Can I make scans of library materials?